jbcodeforce/yarfba/docs/coding/cloudFormation.md

 The KeyName property is a literal for an existing key name in the region where the stack is being created.

-We use the `Parameters` section to declare values that can be passed to the template when we create the stack.
+Use the `Parameters` section to declare values that can be passed to the template when we create the stack.

 ```yaml
 Parameters: